An approach for computing families of multi-branch-point covers and applications for symplectic Galois groups: Example: Totally real PSp(6,2) -realizations

-First, we deduce the existence of totally real $\text{PSp}_6(2)$-realizations theoretically from known criteria. \begin{prop} Let $G:=\text{\emph{PSp}}_6(2)\le S_{28}$ be given in its $2$-transitive permutation action on $28$ points.
-Let $C_1$ be the (unique) conjugacy class of involutions of cycle structure $(2^6.1^{16})$ in $G$, let $C_2$ be the class of involutions of cycle structure $(2^{12}.1^4)$ and length $3780$, and let $C_3$ be the class of elements of order $7$ (and cycle structure $(7^4)$).
-Then there exist $\qq$-regular Galois extensions $E\mid\mathbb{Q}(t)$ of ramification type $(C_1,C_2,C_2,C_3)$ which possess totally real specializations.
-Furthermore, the degree-$28$ subfield of $E\mid\mathbb{Q}(t)$ is a rational function field. \end{prop} \begin{proof} Computation e.g.\ with Magma \cite{Magma} yields the following: The Nielsen class $SNi^{in}(C)$ for the type $C:=(C_1,C_2,C_2,C_3)$ is of length $70$ and forms a single orbit under braid group action.
-Moreover, the $(2,3)$-symmetrized Hurwitz curve $\mathcal{C}$ for the type $(C_1,C_2,C_2,C_3)$ is of genus $0$; more precisely, Theorem 7.8a) in Chapter III of \cite{MM} yields that the degree-$70$ cover $\mathcal{C}\to \mathbb{P}^1$ induced by the branch point reference map is branched at three points, with inertia group generators of cycle structures $(15.12^2.9.8.7^2)$, $(3^{13}.2^{14}.1^3)$ and $(2^{35})$.
+\begin{prop} The Hurwitz curve $\mathcal{C}$ is a rational curve over $\mathbb{Q}$.
+In particular, there exist infinitely many $\qq$-regular Galois extensions $E\mid\mathbb{Q}(t)$ of ramification type $(C_1,C_2,C_2,C_3)$.
+Furthermore, some of these extensions possess totally real specializations, and the degree-$28$ subfield of $E\mid\mathbb{Q}(t)$ corresponding to a point stabilizer is a rational function field. \end{prop} \begin{proof} Computation e.g.\ with Magma yields that $\mathcal{C}$ is of genus $0$; more precisely, Theorem 7.8a) in Chapter III of \cite{MM} yields that the degree-$70$ cover $\mathcal{C}\to \mathbb{P}^1$ induced by the branch point reference map is ramified at three points, with inertia group generators of cycle structures $(15.12^2.9.8.7^2)$, $(3^{13}.2^{14}.1^3)$ and $(2^{35})$.
 Since there is, e.g., a unique cycle of length 15 in the first permutation, \cite[Proposition III.7.9]{MM} yields that $\mathcal{C}$ is a rational genus-$0$ curve over $\mathbb{Q}$.\footnote{Note that all conjugacy classes $C_1$, $C_2$, $C_3$ are rational conjugacy classes of $G$, which ensures that $\mathcal{C}$ is defined over $\qq$.}